Xingyu025/FinAI-Contest/docs/source/finai2025/task2.rst

 Task Overview
 ====================================
-This task is to fine-tune LLMs and develop financial agents for financial analytics, including the CFA exam, BloombergGPT’s public benchmark tasks, and XBRL tasks.
+This task is to fine-tune LLMs and develop financial agents for financial analytics, including the CFA exam, BloombergGPT's public benchmark tasks, and XBRL tasks.
 We encourage participants to use LoRA and reinforcement fine-tuning.

 - CFA exam: The CFA (Chartered Financial Analyst) exam is a globally recognized exam for financial analysts.
 It covers a wide range of financial topics, such as investment, economics, and quantitative methods.
 - BloombergGPT: Compare the performance of your model with BloombergGPT on its public financial benchmarks.